-- (1) Initiates action:Leaderisapersonwhostarts theworkby communicatingthepolicies and plans to the subordinates from where the work actually starts. - (2) Motivation: A leadermotivates the employees witheconomic and non-economic rewards and thereby gets the work from the sub-ordinates. - (3) Providing guidance:Guidance means instructing the subordinates the way they havetoperformtheirworkeffectivelyandefficiently. - (4) Creating confidence: It can be achieved through expressing the work efforts to thesub-ordinates, explaining them clearly their role and giving them guidelines to achieve thegoalseffectively. - (5) Building morale: Morale denotes willing cooperation of the employers towards theirworkandgettingthemintoconfidence and winning their trust. - (6) Building work environment: Human relations shall be keptin mind by a leader.
-He should have personal contacts with employees and should listen their problems and solvethem. - (7) Co-ordination: Coordination can be achieved through reconciling personal interests with organisational goals.
+- (1) Initiates action: Leaderisapersonwhostarts theworkby communicating the policies and plans to the subordinates from where the work actually starts. - (2) Motivation: A leadermotivates the employees witheconomic and non-economic rewards and thereby gets the work from the sub-ordinates.

+ormtheirworkeffec me sacorama tes the way they explaining them efforts to the sub- elines to achieve - orale denotes willing cooper ntion of the ex nployers towards ndgettingtheminto inprojets to wards should have personal contacts with employees and should listen their problems and solvethem.

+(7) Co-ordination: Coordination can be achieved through reconciling personal interests with organisation algorithms.